 - A company car

 - Cash-like vouchers (eg Amazon vouchers given to an employee for good performance)

 - Health insurance

 - Life insurance

-If you receive something from your company and are not sure if it should be classed as a benefit then please ask your Caprica Accountant and they will be happy to advise.
+If you receive something from your company and are not sure if it should be classed as a benefit then please ask us and we’ll be happy to help.